Absolute irradiance calibrations based on the calculability of synchrotron radiation are performed on beamline 2. See GOES-R/EXIS and SDO as examples.

 - Calibrations provided from 2 nm to 400 nm with uncertainty from 1.0% to 0.2%

 - Clean, hydrocarbon free vacuum to avoid instrument contamination

-- Calibration of ultraviolet and extreme-ultraviolet detector packages for NASA contractors
+- Calibration of ultraviolet and extreme-ultraviolet detector packages for NASA and NOAA contractors

 Beamline 2 end-station and clean room.